Conditions Swine flu

 - coughing, shortness of breath

-People who develop a severe form often develop pneumonia, which is sometimes complicated by an additional bacterial infection.
+People who experience a severe form often develop pneumonia, which is sometimes complicated by an additional bacterial infection.
 Treatment in hospital may be necessary.

 What causes swine flu?